kyverno/kyverno/documentation/kyverno-cli.md

 Applies policies on resources, and supports applying multiple policies on multiple resources in a single command.
 Also supports applying the given policies to an entire cluster.
 The current kubectl context will be used to access the cluster.

-Will return results to stdout.
-Also supports saving the mutated resource in a mentioned file or directory.
+Displays mutate results to stdout, by default.
+Use the -o <path> flag to save mutated resources to a file or directory.

 Apply to a resource:
 ```